Applied research project

 Context before diagnosis

-Family, classroom and bonds matter as much as the trait.
-Without context the reading is incomplete.
+Family, classroom and relationships matter as much as the trait.

 03